Danny-Devs/gitlify/docs/setup_guide.md

 The application will be available at [http://localhost:3000](http://localhost:3000).

-## Setting Up Ollama (Optional)
+## Setting Up Local LLM

-For testing LLM integration locally, you'll need to install Ollama:
+For PRD generation, you'll need to set up a local LLM service:

+### Option 1: Ollama

 1. Follow the installation instructions on the [Ollama website](https://ollama.ai)
 2. Pull a code-focused model: